Classical Physics: Spacetime and Fields: Spacetime

 \subsubsection{Ricci tensor}

 Contraction of the curvature tensor with respect to the contravariant index and the second covariant index gives the {\em Ricci tensor}:

-Contraction of the curvature tensor with respect to the contravariant index and the third covariant index gives the Ricci tensor with the opposite sign due to the antisymmetry of the curvature tensor with respect to its last indices.
+Contraction of the curvature tensor with respect to the contravariant index and the third covariant index gives the Ricci tensor with the opposite sign because of the antisymmetry of the curvature tensor with respect to its last indices.
 Contraction of the curvature tensor with respect to the contravariant index and the first covariant index gives the homothetic or {\em segmental curvature} tensor:

 which is a curl.
-A change in the connection (\ref{curten5}) results in the following changes of the Ricci tensor and segmental curvature tensor:
+A change in the connection (\ref{curten7}) results in the following changes of the Ricci tensor and segmental curvature tensor:

 For a projective transformation (\ref{affgeo10})